-- 9. The luminescence substrate solutions (A and B) are sensitive to light and should be stored in the original dark bottle away from direct sunlight. - 10.
-When dispensing the substrate, do not use pipettes in which this liquid will come into contact with any metal parts. - 11.
-To prevent contamination of reagents, use a new disposable pipette tip for dispensing each reagent, sample, standard and control. - 12.
-Do not mix various lot numbers of kit components within a test and do not use any component beyond the expiration date printed on the label. - 13.
+- 9. When reading the microplate, the presence of bubbles in the microwells will affect the optical densities (ODs).
+Carefully remove any bubbles before performing the reading step. - 10.
+The substrate solution (TMB) is sensitive to light and should remain colourless if properly stored.
+Instability or contamination may be indicated by the development of a blue colour, in which case it should not be used. - 11.
+When dispensing the substrate and stopping solution, do not use pipettes in which these liquids will come into contact with any metal parts. - 12.
+To prevent contamination of reagents, use a new disposable pipette tip for dispensing each reagent, sample, standard and control. - 13.
+Do not mix various lot numbers of kit components within a test and do not use any component beyond the expiration date printed on the label. - 14.
 Kit reagents must be regarded as hazardous waste and disposed of according to national regulations.

-5 LIMITATIONS
+LIMITATIONS

 - 1. All the reagents within the kit are calibrated for the direct determination of estrone in human serum.
 The kit is not calibrated for the determination of estrone in saliva, plasma or other specimens of human or animal origin. - 2.
 Do not use grossly hemolyzed, grossly lipemic, icteric or improperly stored serum. - 3.
 Any samples or control sera containing azide or thimerosal are not compatible with this kit, as they may lead to false results. - 4.
 Only calibrator A may be used to dilute any high serum samples.
 The use of any other reagent may lead to false results. - 5.
-The results obtained with this kit should never be used as the sole basis for clinical diagnosis.
+The results obtained with this kit should never be used as the sole basis for a clinical diagnosis.
 For example, the occurrence of heterophilic antibodies in patients regularly exposed to animals or animal products has the potential of causing interferences in immunological tests.
 Consequently, the clinical diagnosis should include all aspects of a patient's background including the frequency of exposure to animals/products if false results are suspected.

-6 SAFETY CAUTIONS AND WARNINGS
+SAFETY CAUTIONS AND WARNINGS